Skip to main content

 🟢 yes

 CloudWatch is supported directly with structured logs that make more sense for human-operability.
-If you'd like to see more supported logging destinations, get in touch with our support
+Agents from Splunk, Rapid7, etc. can be installed directly in the instances

 Without Application Changes🟢 yes